SaifsCode/Cards--The-Open-Source-RSS-Feeder/README.md

 Author:
-Developed by Saif Ansari @Saifscode with the help of Neo, my personalized AI from OpenAI Inspired by the need for a customizable, fast, and beautiful RSS aggregator for my company's website.
+Developed by Saif Ansari @Saifscode with the help of Neo, my personalized AI from OpenAI

+Inspired by the need for a customizable, fast, and beautiful RSS aggregator for my company's website.

-This is my first code I have ever written.
+This is the first code I have ever written.
 Hope it is useful to you.